 Note 2.
-The investment gains and losses recognized in the current period include the amount of write-off of cash dividends received by the company of NTD29,975 thousand
+The investment gains and losses recognized in the current period include the amount of write-off of cash dividends received by the company of NTD17,860 thousand

-Information on investments in mainland China January 1 to December 31, 2021 Unit: Thousand NTD
+Information on investments in mainland China January 1 to December 31, 2022 Unit: Thousand NTD

-Investees in the 1 Paid-up Investment Investmen Remitted or Current Received in Amount Profit or Loss of Investee for of Direct or Recognized Investment Carrying Amount of Repatriated Investment Profit or Mainland China Business Activities capital method (Note 1) Remitted from Taiwan at Beginning of Period Pamittad Received Remitted from Taiwan at End of Period Current Indirect Investments by the Company tor Current Amount of Investments at End of Period Loss as of DAFU Plastic Industry Co., Ltd. Mainly produce raincoats and other plastic products. \$291,605 2 \$263,164 \$- \$- \$263,164 \$6,968 91.26% \$6,365 \$158,996 \$-
+Investees in the Mainland China Principal Business Activities Paid-up capital Investment method (Note 1) Accumulated Investment Amount Remitted from Taiwan at Beginning Investmen Remitted or E Current Remitted Received in Amount Remitted from Taiwan at End Profit or Loss of Investee for Current of Direct or Recognized Investment Profit or Loss Carrying A mount of End of

+of Period of Period Company Period

+Mainly \$291,605 2 \$263,164 \$- \$- \$263,164 \$23,765 91.26% \$21,694 \$182,944 \$-

+Industry Co., produce

+Ltd. raincoats

+and other

+plastic

+products.

 Accumulated Investment Amount Investment Amount Approved by Investment quota in mainland Remitted from Taiwan to the the Investment Commission, China as stipulated by Investment Mainland Area at End of Period M.O.E.A Commission, M.O.E.A.
-(Note 2) \$263,164 \$263,164 \$6,942,169
+(Note 2) \$263,164 \$263,164 \$6,383,246